05 Sep Keep Asking Why

 Susco: Wait, do you mean you’re using data from your reporting application to process the spreadsheet?

-Customer: Well, yes, because the supplier doesn’t include it.
+Client: Well, yes, because the supplier doesn’t include it.

 Susco: OK, then, here are a couple of choices for you.